iomoath/file_watchtower/README.md

 # Installation
 1. Clone or download the project files.
 2. Place the project files in a writble directory, and outside the directories being watched.
-3. Add the file(s) and directorie(s) path that should be watched in the file 'watch_list.txt' separated by a new line.
+3. Add the file(s) and directories path that should be watched in the file 'watch_list.txt' separated by a new line.

 Example on 'watch_list.txt' entries